nishizhen/grownetics/Handbook/meetings.md

 ## Regular Meetings at Grownetics

-These are regularly scheduled meetings for our sprint workflow and company wide EOS implementation
+These are regularly scheduled meetings for our sprint workflow and company wide EOS implementation.

 ### Monday
 - Project/Sprint Planning Meeting